SeriNizam/Seri/cryptography/Practical Test 20%/Practical Test 2/walkthrough.md

 ### Why convert `.pyc` to `.py`??? 🤔

-Well it is simply because. `.py` format are
+Well it is simply because. `.py` format can

 1. increase readability and understanding as it let you see original source code
 2. enable modification and development. `.pyc` format will not allow you edit the file